NorimaConsulting/training-and-onboarding/README.md

-# training-and-onboarding
+# Training and On-Boarding Tutorial Project

-An introductory Project Repo for new hires.
+An introductory Project Repo for new hires using the React (JS/TS), Hasura, Postgres stack.
 As such, it should contain lots of instructions, examples, and best practices.

 ## Goals